 Your materials may limit your fence height, so keep that in mind when you choose a height for the fence.
 Add 24 inches to this height; this will be the size that you make your upright fence posts.
 For example, if your fence will be 3-feet tall, your upright posts should be 60-inches tall.
-Cut the upright fence posts from pruned willow tree branches that are between two and six inches in diameter using a hand saw.
+Cut the upright fence posts from pruned willow tree branches that are between 2 and 6 inches in diameter using a hand saw.
 Sharpen one end of each post so that it will easily drive into the ground.
 Remove any sprouting limbs from the fence posts with branch loppers.
 Leave the bark on the posts for a rustic appearance.
 Drive each post into the ground point-side down.
 Each post should extend down into the ground 24 inches deep at the points along the fence row that you have marked with flour.

 Weave a second row of willow branches on top of the first one so that the weave pattern moves the opposite direction from the first strand.
 Continue to weave the strands between the posts until the strands cover the upright posts all the way to the top of the fence.
 When complete, fill in any gaps by weaving in small branches, and cut the protruding branches at the end posts to one inch.
 Remember that edging made of sticks will weather more quickly than fencing made of treated wood.
 You may need to replace your willow edging every three to five years.